 Though seasonal depression symptoms can be overwhelming and debilitating, SAD is readily treatable with some changes to your exposure to light, participation in talk therapy, switching to a healthier and active lifestyle, and meds.

 If you think you’re experiencing seasonal depression, you’re not alone.
-Millions of people live with SAD every year in the United States.
+Millions of people live with seasonal affective disorder every year in the United States.

 Consider reaching out to your doctor or mental health professional.
 You might want to ask about treatment options and find the one together that’s right for you.